Frequently Asked Questions

 Q. What if I need to cancel my cabin reservation?

 Changes or cancellations must be made through the Public Information Center at 269-8400 from 10 a.m. to 5 p.m.
 Monday through Friday, excluding holidays.
-Any change made to a reservation is subject to a $10 non-refundable transaction fee and must be made 7 days prior to your first night stay.
+Cancellation must be made 48 hours prior to your first night stay.
 Please have your reservation number available when changing a reservation.
-A cabin credit will be issued for cancellations, less the $10 service fee and is valid for one year from issue date.

 Q. Do the cabins have bathrooms, electricity?